Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Wiggle files of TEX +/-:** Please check the section :ref:`The input format of libraries for running ANNOgesic` for assigning correct format.

-**Fasta file of the reference genome**
+**Fasta files of the reference genomes**

-**GFF file of the reference genome**
+**GFF files of the reference genomes**

 - **Optional input files**

-**Gff file of the manual detected TSS:** If gff file of the manual detected TSSs can be provided, ``tss_processing`` can merge the manual detected TSSs and TSSpredator predicted ones.
+**Gff files of the manual detected TSSs:** If gff file of the manual detected TSSs can be provided, ``tss_processing`` can merge the manual detected TSSs and TSSpredator predicted ones.

-**Gff file of transcript:** If comparing TSSs with transcripts is required, gff files of the transcripts need to be assigned.
+**Gff files of transcripts:** If comparing TSSs with transcripts is required, gff files of the transcripts need to be assigned.
 For the transcripts, please check the section :ref:`transcript`.

 - **Arguments**